Asheville High School: History

 With a cost of $1.3 million ($18.8 million in 2016 dollars) Asheville High School opened on February 5, 1929, with a dedication ceremony in the auditorium including as speakers the Mayor of Asheville, the superintendent of Asheville City Schools, Douglas Ellington, Lee H. Edwards, the president of the PTA, the Headmaster of the Asheville School and the president of Duke University.
 When first opened, Asheville High had a wide variety of vocational programs including automotive mechanics, full print shops (all yearbooks, newspapers, and magazines were printed on-campus), mechanical drawing, and photography, including a darkroom.

 When the stock market crashed in October 1929, it took Asheville by surprise.
 This forced the programming for the schools, and indeed the city's economic well-being, to hit rock bottom.
 For a time, Asheville High was closed, and students were removed to David Millard and Hall Fletcher.
 All extras were cut for a time, including much of the school's technical curriculum.
 In 1935 the school was renamed Lee H. Edwards High School in honor of Principal Edwards, who died unexpectedly that year.
 The name "Asheville High School" returned with integration in 1969.

 In 1949, another vocational facility (known today as the ROTC building) was created across from the original shop wing.
 This facility was built by students in the vocational program, as a real-world example of construction.
 In 1968, another larger vocational building was built.
 In the early 1970s, a media center addition was added to the main building.
 In 1973, a new gym and athletic facility was attached to the old vocational building.
 In the early 1990s, a $3.5 million cultural arts building was built.
 Finally, in 2006, a new $3.1 million cafeteria was added to the campus.

 On October 5, 2008, then Senator Barack Obama visited Asheville High School in his race for the White House.
 Over 25,000 people showed up at the Football Stadium to see Obama deliver his rally speech.

 In 2016, city school officials identified $25 million in needed repairs.
 The biggest problem was the roof, with thousands of clay tiles which would all have to be removed (and possibly replaced afterward) for the work.
 Jack Thomson, executive director of the Preservation Society of Asheville and Buncombe County, called the building "a master work of Ellington."
+Over the next few years a $27 million restoration project was undertaken that included repairs to the mortar work, switching out the copper gutters, and replacing the Ludowici roof tiles.